SmithWillSuffice/ohanga-pai/content/questions/23_shadow_banking.md

 The other argument is that private banks that are not heavily regulated need market discipline.

-**MMT lens correction:** The market cannot discipline bank credit, no one, not even the new AI systems, knows what the true risk of depositing at any particular bank might be.
+**MMT lens correction:** The market cannot adequately discipline bank credit, no one, not even the new AI systems, knows what the true risk of depositing at any particular bank might be.
 The government should just remove all such risk.
 The discipline on banks should then be strict credit assessment and prudential requirements, these can be made very simple: tell bankers only what they *can* do.
 They are not allowed to do anything else.
 If banking is *narrow* in this sense, with the list of activities banks "can do" made very narrow (basically clear payments and assess credit worthiness) then the regulatory bureaucratic burden is minimised, and fits with the public purpose.

 The last point answers critics of MMT who claim MMT is a sort of hyper-government approach.
 It is not.
 MMT allows us to have as small a government as we desire.
 The point of regulation should be as simple as needed, but no simpler.
 Banks can be easily well-regulated with simple regulations telling banks the "can" and forget about listing the "cannots".
 Needless to say, all such regulations should be enforceable, and can be drafted to require minimal bureaucracy.

+If you are a critic of private commercial banking and have not yet read Warren Mosler, this is all you need to know for starters.
+This goes the same if you are a critic of public banking too, or a critic of *any* banking system.

 There is little point to going through parliamentary motions to pass regulatory legislation that cannot be enforced.
 It is a waste of time of policy makers.
 Only